Amechi101/concepteur-market-app/README.md

 Folders:
 ===============
 - front-end-assets: contains all the client-side components
-- poject-documents: contains all of important project documents to read
+- project-documents: contains all of important project documents to read